 New subways, new trains

 The much-used railway line connecting Lisbon and Porto is to be modernized, urban subway networks are to be expanded and public transportation in rural areas is to be invested in.
 This will generate new jobs, revitalize the economy and lift public transportation onto a state-of-the-art level.
 Furthermore, Portugal will become more eco-sensitive in the process.
+And Portugal did all this with a solid budget – in 2019 it even achieved budget surpluses.

 Source: Kontrast.at / Creative Commons Lizenz CC BY-SA 4.0